-Section 1 Introduction Section 1.1 Use this chapter together with other materials that explain your drug coverage
+Section 1 Introduction

+Section 1.1 Use this chapter together with other materials that explain your drug coverage

 This chapter focuses on what you pay for Part D prescription drugs.
-SHBP has chosen to make supplemental drug coverage available to you.
-This coverage is in addition to your Part D prescription drug benefit.
-Section 5.2 of this chapter contains a table that shows your costs for a drug that is covered by both your Part D prescription drug benefit and your supplemental drug coverage.
-For more information about this supplemental drug coverage you can view the Certificate of Coverage at retiree.uhc.com/shbp or call Customer Service to have a hard copy sent to you.
-Your plan sponsor offers additional prescription drug coverage.
-Please see your Additional Drug Coverage list for more information.
+SHBP offers drug coverage in addition to your Part D prescription drug benefit.
+Section 5.2 of this chapter contains a table that shows your costs for a drug that is covered by both your Part D benefit and your additional drug coverage.
+For more information about your additional drug coverage, see your Additional Drug Coverage list.
+You can also view the Certificate of Coverage at retiree.uhc.com/shbp or call Customer Service to have a hard copy sent to you.
 To keep things simple, we use "drug" in this chapter to mean a Part D prescription drug.
 As explained in Chapter 5, not all drugs are Part D drugs - some drugs are covered under Medicare Part A or Part B and other drugs are excluded from Medicare coverage by law.